Higher Dimensional Versions of the Douglas-Ahlfors Identities: Forms of in the Clifford analysis setting

 The quaternionic four-dimensional case is different from the case where functions are defined on the span of the basic elements ${\e}_0=1, {\e}_1$ and $ {\e}_2$ and take values in the whole algebra generated by those basic elements.
 We regard the latter as the standard Clifford analysis setting in which functions are defined in the Euclidean space but with one more dimension the range of the functions possesses a Cauchy-Riemann structure.
-In the case we will show that, besides the other equivalence relations, there exists, as for the quaternionic case, two more equivalence relations of $A(u),$ viz.,
+In the case we will show that, unlike the complex and the quaternionic case, in the Clifford analysis setting, when $n>2$ we have

+Clifford analysis has close connections with harmonic analysis.
+For instance, a harmonic conjugate system (\cite{SW}) is just the components of a Clifford monogenic function, and Hilbert transform of a function in Euclidean space is the ${\bf e}_j$-multiple-sum of the Riesz transforms (\cite{DMQ}).
+Clifford algebras structure has been well adopted into contemporary harmonic analysis (\cite{GM}, \cite{LMcQ}, \cite{LMcS}), and helps to solve deep analysis problems.\\

-We first introduce some basic knowledge on Clifford algebra and Clifford analysis.
+Next, we will introduce some basic knowledge about Clifford algebra and Clifford analysis.
 For details, see \cite{DSS}.

 Let ${\e}_1, {\e}_2, \cdots , {\e}_{n-1}$ be the basic elements satisfying ${\e}_j{\e}_k+{\e}_k{\e}_j=-2\delta_{jk}$, where $\delta_{jk}=1$ if $j=k$, and $\delta_{jk}=0$ otherwise, $j, k=1, 2, \cdots , n-1$.
 Let